 More from Green Picks blog

 According to Professor Nicholas Dodman, head of animal behavior at the Cummings School of Veterinary Medicine at Tufts School of Medicine, until recently, scientists have generally underestimated the emotional range of animals.
-He says that today it is widely understood by scientists that mammals do experience primary emotions such as fear, sadness, anger, and happiness and even some secondary emotions like jealously and embarrassment-and they communicate them.
-Dodman says that dogs even have a sense of humor and laugh with a kind of huffing sound.
-He describes a study that examines how playing recordings of this laughing sound actually calms shelter dogs.
+Dodman says that today it is widely accepted that mammals do experience primary emotions such as fear, sadness, anger, and happiness and perhaps even some secondary emotions like jealously.
+He points out that your pet might not understand the exact details of your hard day, but is sensitive enough to curl up and listen.

 We can't be sure if the animals pictured here are truly smiling, but looking at them may make you smile.